KARIBU FRIENDS! WELCOME!

 Loliondo is located on the heart of a Maasai community land bordering the world famous Serengeti National Park and the Ngorongoro Conservation Park (both considered a world biological reserve for the wildlife it contains).
 It is a very safe place!

 The project was founded in 2003 to provide great education to students and living conditions to orphans from our community who live in poverty.
 The purpose of our project is to bring relief to the people by fighting against ignorance, poverty and diseases - the biggest enemies of Tanzania.
 The vision of the school is that through education, students and families will be inspired to attain their full potential and reach social and economic independence.

 Currently we are very focused on improving conditions of the project, with many plans for the future.
-As we have recently purchased the land where Unit 2 is located, our main plan is to join efforts to move our Unit 1 infrastructure to this land and not pay rent anymore.
-We are very excited about that!
+As we have recently begun construction of our new dormitory that will house 100 children.

-Among other future projects we want to: (A) build new classrooms and a kitchen/eating room at Unit 2; (B) build dormitories as well as a proper nursery place for orphaned students and (C) build a volunteer house.
-We also are joining efforts to plant trees and improve the current buildings at Unit 2 (such as toilets and staff room).
+Among other future projects we want to: (A) Build dormitories as well as a proper nursery place for orphaned students and (B) build a volunteer house on the school property so that we do not have to live on rented land.
+We also are joining efforts to plant trees and improve the current buildings at the school (such as toilets and staff room).

 We also run a health program that is dedicated to tackling health issues that most affect our members such as HIV/AIDS and Female Genital Mutilation (FGM).

 So I hope you feel curious and interested in joining us at the Project.
 If you need more information than what is provided here, we are happy to answer all your questions and provide the best advice on general issues such health, culture, weather, excursions, travel, visas, safety and special events.
 Also, please be sure to find us on social networks!
 There are some good materials.